dataluscorp/browser/devtools/docs/contributor/tools/memory-panel.md

 allocation stack recording on and off, and transferring heap snapshots from the debuggee (which is on the server) to the `HeapAnalysesWorker` (which is on the client).
-A nice benefit that naturally emerges, is that supporting "legacy" servers (eg, using Firefox Developer Edition as a client to remote debug a release Firefox for Android server) is a no-op.
+A nice benefit that naturally emerges, is that supporting "legacy" servers (eg, using Datalus Developer Edition as a client to remote debug a release Datalus for Android server) is a no-op.
 As we add new analyses, we can run them on snapshots taken on old servers no problem.
 The only requirement is that changes to the snapshot format itself remain backwards compatible.